Superconducting Instabilities in Strongly-Correlated Infinite-Layer Nickelates

-\textit{Superconducting spectral properties.---} The important message from the above calculation is that incorporation of 3D Fermi surface structure {\it and} the significant difference in doping dependence of the $d_{z^2}$ vs. $d_{x^2-y^2}$ orbital channels, leads to a transition in the fundamental pairing symmetry of the supported SC condensate.
-In this respect, infinite-layer nickelates are distinct from cuprates, where $d_{x^2-y^2}$-superconductivity is sovereign ruler and instead more comparable with e.g. iron-based SC and Sr$_2$RuO$_4$~\cite{Romer_prl_2019}.
+\textit{Superconducting spectral properties.---} Our important message is that incorporation of the 3D FS {\it and} the significant doping difference of the $d_{z^2}$ vs. $d_{x^2-y^2}$ orbital channels, leads to a transition in the fundamental pairing symmetry.
+Infinite-layer nickelates are thus distinct from cuprates, where $d_{x^2-y^2}$-superconductivity is the sovereign ruler.
+They are instead more comparable to e.g. iron pnictides\;\cite{Scalapino_RMP,Kreisel_review} or Sr$_2$RuO$_4$\;\cite{Romer_prl_2019,Firmo_2013}.
 This highlights the possibility of accidentally degenerate SC symmetries and the need for careful comparison to experiments in order to pinpoint the SC order parameter symmetry.